Huangtuzhi/NoWeibo/README.md

 # NoWeibo
-Known weibo instant post based on Golang
+Known instant post of Weibo based on Golang